Eye contact effect: Autism spectrum disorders

-Autism spectrum disorders (ASDs) which include autism and Asperger syndrome are characterized by social interaction and communication difficulties.
+Autism spectrum disorders (ASDs), which include autism and Asperger syndrome, are characterized by difficulties with social interaction and communication.
 Atypical responses to direct gaze, a characteristic of ASD, have been demonstrated to manifest in infancy, suggesting that these responses are present from early in development.

 Due to these difficulties, the development of the eye contact effect may be obstructed.
 However, studies addressing eye contact in individuals with ASD can elicit mixed results.
 Response to eye contact has been identified as stronger neuro-physiologically for direct gaze than indirect gaze.
 This may be due to individuals with ASD responding faster to eye contact based on their detection of features, rather than in the facial context.